BruceEckel/FlixTutorial/Handlers.md

 ### Separation of Concerns

-This separation is powerful.
 The same `processData` function can be used with different handlers:

 ```flix
 // Handler that prints to console